Flight Training Course Outlines and Requirements

 - A valid Category 4 (or higher) medical is required to be obtained prior to, or immediately upon commencement of ground or flight training.

-- Successfully complete the Transport Canada written exam for the Ultralight Pilot Permit (ULTRA).
+- Successfully complete the Transport Canada written exam for either the Recreational Pilot Permit (RPPAE) or for the Private Pilot License (PPAER).

-- Within a 24-month span, complete 10 hours of flight training in ultralight airplanes, including:
+- A minimum of 25 hours of flight training in airplanes, including:

-o A minimum of 5 hours of dual instruction and 2 hours solo flight time.
+o A minimum of 5 hours of solo flight time